Step 1: Look for the information on the website

 Step 3: Make a formal access application

-If the information you are seeking is not available on our websites and is not otherwise routinely provided by FCNSW on request, then you have a right to formally apply for access to specific information.
+If the information you are seeking is not available on our websites and is not otherwise routinely provided on request, then you have a right to formally apply for access to specific information.

 The Right to Information Officer